-Afghanistan's female entrepreneurs face battle to survive Covid-19 pandemic
+A Covid catastrophe: Afghanistan's female entrepreneurs face a huge battle to survive the pandemic

 Up against Afghanistan's heavily patriarchal society, Razia Sarwary faced considerable challenges as a woman launching her own business.
 Now, along with many other female entrepreneurs, she says she is facing a tougher battle than her male counterparts to recover from the impact of the Covid-19 pandemic, and she has far more to lose if her business goes under.